Unity-Technologies/ProjectAuditor/Documentation~/Extending.md

 A *module* is a self-contained domain-specific analyzer which reports a list of *issues*.

 This is a list of steps to create a module:
-1. Create a new module class that inherits from [ProjectAuditorModule](../Editor/Core/ProjectAuditorModule.cs).
+1. Create a new module class that inherits from [Module](../Editor/Core/Module.cs).
-2. Override the *name* property, which returns a user-fiendly module name.
+2. Override the *Name* property, which returns a user-friendly module name.
-3. Override the *supportedLayouts* property to return a collection of supported layouts.
+3. Override the *SupportedLayouts* property to return a collection of supported layouts.
 Note that a layout is used to define name, type and format of the properties of an issue produced by the analysis.
-4. If applicable, override the *supportedDescriptors* property to return a collection of supported descriptor IDs.
+4. If applicable, override the *SupportedDescriptorIds* property to return a collection of supported descriptor IDs.
 This can be skipped if the module does not report diagnostics.
 5. Register any module-specific categories via *ProjectAuditor.GetOrRegisterCategory*.
 Note that a category is a unique name used to classify the same kind of issues.
 6. Override the *Audit* method.
 This is where you will implement your analysis.
-   1. Create [ProjectIssue](../Editor/ProjectIssue.cs) objects, if any
+   1. Create [ProjectIssue](../Editor/API/ProjectIssue.cs) objects, if any
-   2. Use the *onIncomingIssues* to report a batch of issues, if any.
+   2. Use the *OnIncomingIssues* to report a batch of issues, if any.
 This can be used multiple times inside a module.
-   3. Use the *onModuleCompleted* to notify that the module has finished its analysis.
+   3. Return a *AnalysisResult*.
 6. Register a [ViewDescriptor](../Editor/UI/Framework/ViewDescriptor.cs) for the module.
 This is used to display the module issues in the UI.

 Here is an example of a custom module: